 Look for a gap on your right and walk through a belt of conifers.
 Emerge onto a road, cross it and pass through a kissing gate.

 Go straight ahead across a strip of grass through a second kissing gate onto another road (Caution: This is a quarry road used by heavy lorries.)
 Cross the road and another kissing gate into a field (traditional name: Horse Pasture).
 Walk diagonally across the field to a kissing gate in the corner.
 Pass through the gate and cross the small bridge.

 Bear right and walk with woodland on your right and a large sand quarry on your left.
 Follow the edge of the quarry and woodland.

 At a marked junction turn right, follow the path along the side of a second large quarry.

 You will see a large modern barn ahead.
-Keep straight ahead past the barn and walk through a farmstead.
-Come to a road.
+Turn right and walk until you come to a road.

 Turn left and follow the road into Charing Heath.

-Turn left onto Wind Hill Lane and cross a stile directly opposite.
-You will see a hedge with two stiles in it – take the right hand one and cross the field diagonally (traditional name: Sand Field) towards some farm buildings.
+Turn right opposite Wind Hill Lane.
+You will see a hedge, pass through it and cross the field diagonally (traditional name: Sand Field) towards some farm buildings (Burleigh Farm).

 Reach a narrow lane and turn left following it until it turns into a rough track, past a barn.
 Follow a path across the field (traditional name: Prebbles.)
 Cross a bridge and stile and then follow the path across the corner of the field towards another stile.